streetpea/chiaki-ng/docs/setup/controlling.md

 !!!
 Question "How does Dpad Touch Emulation work"

-    Pushing one of the dpad buttons will register a touch in the quadrant of that button:
+    When the dpad touch mode is enabled (toggled via the dpad touch switch button combo mentioned above), pushing one of the dpad buttons will register a touch in the quadrant of that button:

     - Dpad Left: All the way to the left and halfway up the touchpad